The Meaning of Misogyny

 Talks at this conference

-A two-day The Meaning of Misogyny Conference is taking place on the 30th of June to the 1st of July 2026 at the University of Manchester.
+The Meaning of Misogyny Conference is taking place from the 30th of June to the 1st of July 2026 at the University of Manchester.

-This conference aims to look at the work that specifically focuses on the meaning of misogynistic and/or gendered language.
+This two-day, hybrid conference aims to look at the work that specifically focuses on the meaning of misogynistic and/or gendered language.
 The topics will relate, but are not limited to, the following questions:

 I am excited confirm that Professor Robin Jeshion will be our keynote speaker for the event.
 Her work on slurs, dehumanization & contempt, reclamation, and expressivism has been highly influential in Philosophy of Language, and we are very much looking forward to having her in Manchester.